Preventing Mother To Child

 A Mother’s Hope

-Gao Liping, the Zhangs’ obstetrician, reassured Mrs. Zhang that with timely treatment she could live a long life and likely deliver a healthy baby.
+Dr. Gao Liping, the Zhangs’ obstetrician, reassured Mrs. Zhang that with timely treatment she could live a long life and likely deliver a healthy baby.
 Stigma associated with HIV still troubles the family, and they prefer not to be photographed here.
 But the Zhangs are happy to show off their pride and joy—their eight-month old son.

 A Doctor’s Passion